The solubility of a substance is the amount of that substance that will dissolve in a given amount of solvent.

 - SOLUTE – the substance to be dissolved

 - SOLVENT – the liquid for dissolving the substance

-Every chemical substance which dissolves in water has a fixed solubility.
+Every chemical substance which dissolves in water has a fixed solubility at a specific temperature.

 The diagram below shows the solubility of a certain compound in water.

 The solubility graphs shows that as the temperature increases, more solute particles will dissolve in the solvent.

 The red line curve on the graph represents the saturation point for the solute.
 It shows the maximum amount of solute (in grams) that can be dissolved at a particular temperature.

 A saturated solution is a solution that contains the maximum amount of solute which can be dissolved in a given amount of solvent at a specific temperature.

 In a saturated solution, adding more solutes to it will not dissolve.